Dr. George C. Anderson

 The Reverend Elizabeth N.H.
 Link

 The Rev. Elizabeth N.H.
 Link joined the staff of Second Presbyterian in August 2011.
-She attended Presbyterian College in Clinton, SC, where she majored in religion, Christian education, and history.
-Following graduation, she served First Presbyterian Church of Delray Beach, FL, and subsequently recognized the call to ordained ministry.
-In 2009, Elizabeth earned a Master of Divinity degree from Union-PSCE.
+She attended Presbyterian College in Clinton, SC, where she majored in history and religion: Christian education.
+Following graduation, she served First Presbyterian Church of Delray Beach, FL, as Director of Christian education, and subsequently recognized the call to ordained ministry.
+In 2009, Elizabeth earned a Master of Divinity degree from Union Presbyterian Seminary in Richmond, VA.
 Afterwards, she served as a Lake Fellow in Parish Ministry, at Second Presbyterian Church, Indianapolis, IN.

 The Reverend Rachel C. Thompson